cdapio/cdap/cdap-docs/admin-manual/source/operations/tx-maintenance.rst

 Using the Queue Debugger Tool
 =============================
-The Queue Debugger Tool allows you to look at the entries in queues, and can be useful in solving problems with transactions.
-This is a debug tool for a queue, returning information such as how many entries are in a queue, how many have been processed, and how many are in progress.
+The Queue Debugger Tool allows you to calculate queue statistics, and can be useful in solving problems with queues.
+This is a debug tool for a queue, returning information such as how many entries are in a queue, how many have been processed, and how many are not yet processed.

 Background
 ----------